ngokevin/sherlocked/README.md

 sherlocked
 ==========

-Agnostic visual regression testing service with Sauce Labs and TravisCI.
+Agnostic visual regression testing service with Sauce Labs and Travis CI.

 The world of Sherlocked:

 - Developer makes a pull request to GitHub.
-- TravisCI builds the project, invokes Sherlocked script.
+- Travis CI builds the project, invokes Sherlocked script.
 - Sherlocked script takes captures of project using Sauce Labs, pings API.
 - A GitHub Webhook will post the pull request summarizing the visual regression test build and link to a Sherlocked webpage.